 - Atria Books

 I didn't copy it and now it's gone, but sometimes around January of 2017, Simon and Shuster's official publishing page said it was coming out in August of 2018.
 A few weeks later, it was changed to August of 2045.
-A year later, it was changed to January of 2050.
+A month or so after that, it was changed to January of 2050.
 Those are not typos, the official publisher page was saying there would be a two year delay, then a 27 year delay, and then a 34 year delay.
 Not sure what that was about.

 As of today, January 21th 2018, this is what you'll see if you look up Stef Willen's Simon and Schuster publishing page